-- 4.4.1 Students take oral examinations individually, unless the Board of Examiners decides otherwise. - 4.4.2 Oral examinations are public, unless the Board of Examiners or the examiner concerned decides otherwise, owing to special circumstances, or unless the student objects.
+- 4.4.1 Students take oral examinations individually, unless the Board of Examiners decides otherwise. - 4.4.2 Oral examinations are public, unless the Board of Examiners or the examiner concerned decides otherwise, owing to special circumstances, or unless the student has reservations. - 4.4.3 With the consent of the student an oral examination may be recorded by the examiner on video.
+This recording can be put forward to a second examiner for the purpose of grading the student.